hx2A/py5website/reference/sketch_cursor.rst

 Setting or hiding the cursor does not generally work with "Present" mode (when running full-screen).

-With the P2D and P3D renderers, a generic set of cursors are used because the OpenGL renderer doesn't have access to the default cursor images for each platform (Issue 3791).
+With the P2D and P3D renderers, a generic set of cursors are used because the OpenGL renderer doesn't have access to the default cursor images for each platform (Processing Issue 3791).

 Underlying Java method: `cursor <https://processing.org/reference/cursor_.html>`_